Extreme durability is what makes butcher blocks so special.

-Since wood can expand and contract when exposed to moisture and humidity, sealing is often recommended after you have painted your butcher block countertops, cutting boards, or island tops.
+Since wood can expand and contract when exposed to moisture and humidity, sealing is often recommended after you have painted your butcher block tables, countertops, cutting boards, or island tops.

 What sealant, you use, will depend on how you will use the surface.